aoresnik/pommodoro-timer-arduino/README.md

 for long breaks).
 This is also intended to nudge you out of procrastination.
 A blinking green light is intended to remind you that a break is in progress, but you should not take too much time.

-If some external interruption occurs that warrants aborting the current Pommodoro, you press the start/stop key again.
+If some external interruption occurs that warrants aborting a Pommodoro when it's in progress, you press the start/stop key again to abort.
 The device will show how long ago the abort happened:

 ```
   Last: aborted